 Window Shutter open with a blackout blind partly lowered

-Something else that might be worth considering is Fauxwood and Vinyl shutters in your children’s bedrooms as they are waterproof and easier when it comes to removing little fingerprints.
+Something else that might be worth considering is Fauxwood and Vinyl shutters in your children’s bedrooms.
+They are waterproof and easier when it comes to removing little fingerprints.

 Are window shutters worth it?
 Question 4: The appearance

-A trade supplier of ours once said to me ” once you have fitted shutters in a customer’s house you will never go back”.
+A supplier once said to me ” once you have fitted shutters in a customer’s house you will never go back”.
 This is very true.

-The shutters in your home should last 20 years plus so you need to be very happy with how they will look in your room as you are going to be living with them for a long while.
+The shutters in your home should last 20 years plus so you need to be very happy with how they will look.
+You are going to be living with them for a long while.

 A customer said to me a couple of years ago that she had spent 12 weeks worrying from when she placed the order to time they were fitted that she would not like the overall look of them once we had fitted them. (she loved them by the way).